 Hemlock Woolly Adelgid

-Hemlock woolly adelgid (HWA) is a small, aphid-like insect that feeds exclusively on hemlock species.
+Hemlock woolly adelgid (HWA) is a small, aphid-like insect that feeds on hemlock species in North American.
 It has "wool" attached to the twig of hemlock trees, not attached to the needles.
 HWA is immobile when covered in wax - they are waxy, not silky or stretchy.
 HWA is wispy like a cotton ball and does not look painted on like pine sap.

 signs and symptoms